fatih/camelcase/README.md

 # CamelCase [![GoDoc](https://godoc.org/github.com/fatih/camelcase?status.png)](http://godoc.org/github.com/fatih/camelcase) [![Build Status](https://travis-ci.org/fatih/camelcase.png)](https://travis-ci.org/fatih/camelcase)

-CamelCase is a micro package to split the words of a camelcase type string into a slice of words.
-Use it to convert a camelcase into any type of word.
+CamelCase is a Golang (Go) package to split the words of a camelcase type string into a slice of words.
+It can be used to convert a camelcase word (lower or upper case) into any type of word.

 ## Install